rab97/ParallelGraphColoring/DOCUMENTATION.md

 ### Parallelization

 The main concept used in distributing the work within threads is the partition in range of the graph's vertex.
-Thanks to the class `Splitter`, the graph is divided in a number of sets equal to the number of threads, and each thread is assigned a specific range, in which perform the running algorithm.
+Thanks to the class `Splitter`, the graph is divided in a number of sets equal to the number of threads, and each thread is assigned a specific range [from, to), in which perform the running algorithm.

 This method avoids conflicts while using common data, and consequently reduces the need of complex synchronization structures.

 ### Algorithms

 All the algorithms are implemented as specialization classes of the `Algorithm` class.
 It declares two virtual methods:
 * void algorithmSolver(Graph &);
 * string name() const;

-The algorithmSolver function must contain the full logic of that algorithm, to be triggered by the `Resolve` class.
+The *algorithmSolver* function must contain the full logic of that algorithm, to be triggered by the `Resolve` class.
 Each class corresponding to an algorithm that can be run in parallel has a constructor to specify how many threads to launch.

 ## Project Structure